claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 | 8-14     | ROI (Region of Interest) identifier (up to 128).                                                                                                                                                                       |
 | 15-31    | Reserved for future expansion.                                                                                                                                                                                         |

-A frame is considered to be one event - a “frame event”.
+A frame is considered to be one event - a "frame event".
 A frame packet may contain 1 or more frame events.
 Multiplying **eventSize** by **eventCapacity** still gives the length of the data portion of the packet in bytes.